LamsyA/JIT-UNISWAP-V4-HOOK/README.md

 4. **Liquidity Addition:** The calculated liquidity is provided to the Uniswap V4 pool just before the swap is executed.
 5. **Swap Execution:** The swap is carried out with the newly added liquidity.
 6. **Profit Collection:** After the swap, the JIT hook automatically removes the remaining liquidity and collects any profits made from the transaction.
-7. **Profit Distribution:** The removed liquidity and profits are sent back to the JIT hook contract.
+7. **Profit Distribution:** The removed liquidity and profits are sent back to the pair pool contract.

 ## Components